-Professor Ben Amor is a recipient of several awards, including the Fulbright Fellowship, the Gordon Gray Jr. Chair in Arabic Studies, and the Lenfest Distinguished Faculty Award.
+Prof. Ben Amor is the recipient of several awards, including the Fulbright Fellowship, the Gordon Gray Jr. Chair in Arabic Studies, and the Lenfest Distinguished Faculty Award.